My family and I attended a church service in a Christian faith tradition completely different than what we are used to.

 Make a note of when you feel uncomfortable, awkward, disoriented, lost, out of place, or uncomfortable.

-Think about what could be done to alleviate those feelings.
+Think about what could be done to alleviate those feelings if a visitor came to your church.

-In this experience, a church bulletin with written prayers for me to follow would have minimized much of the discomfort and exclusion I felt.
+In this experience, a church bulletin with written prayers for me to follow would have minimized much of the awkwardness I felt in not being able to participate.

 Learn to think like a visitor by developing empathy for their experience.